buxx/synergine/doc/source/LifeGame.rst

     >>> sudo apt-get install python3-scipy python3-matplotlib

+    Then, install matplotlib with pip with:

+    >>> pip install matplotlib

 For example, we want to display a plot with history of alive cells count.
 We create a new Terminal: